Article 215 is focused on which aspect of electrical systems?

 Prepare for the National Electrical Code (NEC) Articles exam.
 Utilize flashcards and multiple choice questions with explanations.
 Get ready for your exam and achieve success!

-Article 215 of the National Electrical Code (NEC) specifically addresses feeders.
-Feeders are the conductors that connect the output of a service equipment to the branch circuits in a building or structure.
-This article covers the requirements necessary for the safe installation and functioning of feeders, focusing on their construction, sizing, and overcurrent protection.
+Article 215 of the National Electrical Code specifically addresses feeders.
+Feeders are the conductors that connect the service equipment or the branch-circuit conductors to the final distribution point, often a subpanel or another similar facility.
+This article outlines the requirements for their installation, including appropriate sizing, ratings of equipment, ampacity, and any necessary overcurrent protection.

 Subscribe